celestiaorg/networks/celestia-node.md

 ### [Services]
 #### TrustedHash and TrustedPeer
-TrustedHash is needed to properly initialise Celestia Full Node with the active `Remote` Core Client.
-Celestia Light Node needs to be initialised with the trusted hash, too.
+TrustedHash is needed to properly initialize Celestia Full Node with the active `Remote` Core Client.
+Celestia Light Node needs to be initialized with the trusted hash, too.
 TrustedPeer is the most crucial field to be filled for correct Celestia Light Node execution.
 Any Celestia Full Node can be a trusted peer for the Light one.
 However, the Light node by design can not be a trusted peer for another Light Node.